 The CEC of soil organic matter and some clay minerals varies with pH.
 Generally, the CEC is lowest at soil pHs of 3.5 to 4.0 and increases as the pH is increased by liming an acid soil, as shown in Figure 2.
 Because CEC may vary considerably with soil pH, it is a common practice to measure a soil’s CEC at a pH of 7.0.
 Also note that some positive charges may occur on specific soil mineral surfaces at low pH.
 These positive charges retain anions (negatively charged ions) such as chloride (Cl-) and sulfate (SO42-).

 The CEC value included on typical soil testing laboratory reports is calculated by adding together the concentrations (expressed as milliequivalents of charge per 100 grams of soil) of potassium, magnesium, calcium, sodium and hydrogen, which are extracted from soils using an appropriate extraction method.
-The University of Georgia Soil Testing Laboratory uses the Mehlich I procedure, based on a double acid (0.05 N HCl + 0.025 N H2SO4) extracting solution.
-This method is appropriate for acidic, low CEC soils, which are commonly found in Georgia.
+The University of domestic Soil Testing Laboratory uses the Mehlich I procedure, based on a double acid (0.05 N HCl + 0.025 N H2SO4) extracting solution.
+This method is appropriate for acidic, low CEC soils, which are commonly found.
 The CEC of soils containing large amounts of clay or organic matter, or that are alkaline, cannot be satisfactorily analyzed using the Mehlich I extract.
 Other soil extraction methods should be used on these types of soils.

 In most soil reports, CEC is expressed as milliequivalents (meq) of charge (number of charges) per 100 grams of soil (meq/100 g or as cmol/kg when using International Scientific Units).
 The number of milliequivalents is used rather than a weight (pounds, grams, etc.) of adsorbed cations because CEC represents the total number of charges, which is a better standard of comparison of different soils because each cation species has a different weight and soils differ in the proportions of the different cation species.

 Table 1 shows the typical cation exchange capacities of soil clay minerals and soils of various textures.
-Because soil is a mixture of different particle sizes (sand, silt and clay), clay mineral types and organic matter in various proportions, the dominant components and soil pH dictates the soil?s CEC.
+Because soil is a mixture of different particle sizes (sand, silt and clay), clay mineral types and organic matter in various proportions, the dominant components and soil pH dictates the soil’s CEC.

 |Table 1.
 Cation exchange capacities at pH 7.0 of different soil types, textures and soil organic matter.|